AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 Stingray 1.6 (1.6.1011.0) focuses on delivering great workflows between 3ds Max and Stingray, making it easy to send scenes from Max and produce stunning real-time renders with Stingray.
 With the new Render to Frames tool, you can now capture high quality videos of your interactive projects and share online.

-> **Important**: We strongly recommend that you back up your existing Stingray data or work on a copy of your project when using a beta version of Stingray.

 Sections in this topic:

 -	[What's New](#whats-new)